GothenburgBitFactory/ti.net/content/docs/tutorial.md

 ```

 The clock is now running.
-In reality there is no clock and all that happened was that the start time was recorded, so don\'t be concerned about using system resources, as none are being used.
+In reality there is no clock and all that happened was that the start time was recorded, so don't be concerned about using system resources, as none are being used.
 Now when we check, we see a summary of the time recorded so far:

 ```console